15 a chick/unsexed-gate sales, we do not ship d’Uccles

 Mille Fleur d’Uccle Pair and a Porcelain d’Uccle Rooster

-The Belgian d’Uccle bantam chicken breed is one of our original favourites and one that we really enjoy showing.
-It took many years for us to acquire winning show stock that meets our criteria for the breeding pen.
-We have combined two lines of Porcelain d’Uccles , three lines of Mille Fleur and a show line of Mottled d’Uccles.
+The Belgian d’Uccle bantam chicken breed is one of our original favourites.
+We really enjoy their friendly personalities, fine pet qualities and showing them.
 This year we have decided to share our Mille Fleur Belgian d’Uccles with our customers but our flock is limited and so are our available eggs.

 We find d’Uccles calm, easy to handle and they will even eat out of your hand.
-They can be raised in a mixed coop as they stand up well for themselves or in a confined cage environment.
-In chicken coops they will fly up to the top roosts, find niches or other larger birds to snuggle with.
+They get along well with our Silkies and some of our d’Uccle roosters enjoy running around with out larger hens down at the coop.
+In our chicken coop they will fly up to the top roosts, find niches or other larger birds to snuggle with.
 Some free range and others prefer the coop.
-D’ Uccles tolerant heat well and roosters can also live together in good harmony.
+The d’Uccle tolerants heat well and roosters can also live together in good harmony.
 They make excellent pets, show birds and broodies.

 The Belgian d’Uccle also known as the Barbu d’Uccle was created by Michael Van Gelder of Uccle, in the early years of the twentieth century.
 It was first shown in 1905.
 He crossed the Bearded D’Anver with feather footed bantams in an attempt to get a booted bird with white skin, a low posture, a compact and asymmetrical body, a full beard, and a single comb.